- Pediatric Pulmonary

 - Independent Studies (5)

-Khristian Bauer-Rowe Ramos, Jacob Blythe, Kaylene Carter, Allie Conway, Sara Johansen, Ramon Lorenzo Labitigan, Eric Lee, Emilia Ling, Cesar Lopez Angel, Shanique Martin, Jed Paul, Nirosha Perera, Destiny Phillips, Suchita Rastogi, Christopher Rios, Brett Salazar, Mark Sanchez, Nancy Song, Ben Teasdale, Kevin Thomas, Deborah Tsao, Jessica Verhein, Kiah Williams, Jessica Yoo, Nicholas Zehner
+Tej Azad, Khristian Bauer-Rowe Ramos, Jacob Blythe, Kaylene Carter, Allie Conway, Olivia Hess, Sara Johansen, Ramon Lorenzo Labitigan, Eric Lee, Emilia Ling, Cesar Lopez Angel, Shanique Martin, Jed Paul, Nirosha Perera, Destiny Phillips, Suchita Rastogi, Christopher Rios, Janelle Ruiz, Brett Salazar, Mark Sanchez, Nancy Song, Ben Teasdale, Kevin Thomas, Milad Torabi, Deborah Tsao, Brandon Turner, Jessica Verhein, Kiah Williams, Paige Wolstencroft, Jessica Yoo, Nicholas Zehner

 Continued Presence of Period Limb Movements During REM Sleep in Patients With Chronic Static Pediatric Acute-Onset Neuropsychiatric Syndrome (PANS).